-A swap is currently in place covering approximately 59% (2022 - 75%) of the variable loan principal outstanding.
-The fixed interest rate of the swap is 0.65% (2022 - 0.65%) and the variable rates of the loans are between 2.69% and 3.50% above the 90 day bank bill rate which at the end of the reporting period was 4.40%.
+The interest rate swaps established in a prior year have now expired in June 2024.
+Before expiry, this swap covered approximately 78% (2023: 59%) of the variable loan principal outstanding.
+The fixed interest rate of the swap was 0.65% and the variable rates of the loans were between 2.69% and 3.50% above the 90-day bank bill rate which at the end of the period was 4.46% (2023: 4.40%).

-The swap contracts require settlement of net interest receivable or payable every 90 days.
-The settlement dates coincide with the dates on which interest is payable on the underlying debt.
+The swap contracts required settlement of net interest receivable or payable every 90 days.
+The settlement dates coincided with the dates on which interest was payable on the underlying debt.